How your insurance affects your taxes

 Wait, what do insurance and taxes go together like?
 Do insurance and taxes even go together at all?
 What insurance benefits are taxable?
 What insurance payments can you deduct come April?

 For better or worse, term life insurance is mostly unaffected by taxes.
 Better, because that lump sum of money that your beneficiaries receive isn’t taxable.
-Worse, because your life insurance premiums aren’t deductible, which means no reducing your taxable income in April.
+Worse, because your life insurance premiums aren’t deductible, which means no reducing your taxable income on Tax Day.

 However, there are a few exceptions to the impact that taxes have on your life insurance.